Last updated July 2022

 Usually, treatment involves firstly anaesthetising the area to be treated with numbing cream.
 This helps to reduce the discomfort from the treatment.
 The appropriate laser is selected, and then systematically applied to the area to be treated.
 A snapping sensation is felt, as well as some heat.
 Immediately after the treatment, the freckles appear darker than normal, and the surrounding skin appears red and swollen.
 Ice packs or an air cooler are usually applied to the skin post-treatment to help reduce the amount of heat, swelling and redness.

-After the treatment, the freckles get darker, and remain so until after about one to two weeks where they will scab and peel off.
-Facial treatments may necessitate about one week of recovery due to swelling, redness, and darkening of freckles.
+After freckle treatment, freckles darken until after approximately one week where they will scab and peel off.
+One week of recovery or downtime due to swelling, redness, and darkening of freckles is usually required.